 Treating all others with respect enables the development of the intentional caring relationship between the healthcare team and those receiving care.
-Treating clients with respect means interactions are polite, considerate, value their worth, dignity, culture, and individuality.
+Treating clients with respect means interactions are polite, considerate, and value the clients' worth, dignity, culture, and individuality.

 Trust